jborean93/ansible-content/MakingTheDoubleHop/MakingTheDoubleHop.md

 ```

 When Ansible authenticates with a remote Windows host it typically uses an authentication protocol like Kerberos, NTLM, CredSSP, among others.
-These protocols typically rely on proving to the Windows server that we know a secret only that user can know, for example a Kerberos ticket derived from their password, or the SSH private key pair.
+These protocols typically rely on proving to the Windows server that we know a secret only the user can know, for example a Kerberos ticket derived from their password, or the SSH private key pair.
 Some protocols provide enough information to the server that allows it to generate new tokens for subsequent authentication attempts whereas others do not.
 If the logon session does not have this information it cannot then re-authenticate itself with the File Server resulting in an `Access is denied` error message.

-It cannot re-use the token provided by Ansible for the initial authentication because that is scoped just for Ansible to authenticate with Windows Server.
+The Windows server cannot re-use the token provided by Ansible because that is scoped just for Ansible to authenticate with Windows Server.
-That means to overcome this problem we have to provide enough information for Windows Server to be able to re-authenticate the connection user with File Server.
+That means to overcome this problem we have to provide enough information for the Windows server to be able to re-authenticate the user with File Server.
-Here are a few possible solutions to this problem when using Ansible:
+With Ansible we have a few possible solutions to this problem:

 + Using [become](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_privilege_escalation.html) on the task
 + Using a connection authentication protocol that supports delegation
 + Providing explicit credentials if the module/script supports it

-## Become
+# Become
-The simplest solution to this problem is to use Ansible's [become](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_privilege_escalation.html) implementation as it requires no changes to the connection used to the initial Windows target.
+The simplest solution to this problem is to use Ansible's [become](https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_privilege_escalation.html) implementation as it requires no changes to the connection used by Ansible.
-For Windows we can use the [ansible.builtin.runas](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/runas_become.html) become plugin that can be used to run the module task either as a different user or to provide explicit credentials for delegation.
+For Windows we can use the [ansible.builtin.runas](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/runas_become.html) become plugin that will run the module task either as a different user or with explicit credentials used for outbound authentication.
 Using our `win_copy` example here is how we can use `runas` to set credentials for delegation:

 ```yaml